sterlzbd/roda/README.md

 If `r.on` matches and control is yielded to the block, whenever the block returns, the response will be returned.
-If the block returns a string, it will interpreted as the body for the response.
+If the block returns a string and the response body hasn't already been written to, the block return value will interpreted as the body for the response.

 `r.redirect` immediately returns the response, allowing for code such as `r.redirect(path) if some_condition`.